arcana-network/docs.arcana/docs/howto/use-wallet-to-manage-nfts.md

 ## View NFT Details

 In the **NFT Assets** tab, select and click the NFT thumbnail to view its details.
-This display the NFT asset along with its metadata such as the description and attributes.
+This displays the NFT asset along with its metadata such as the description and attributes.

 <img class="an-screenshots-noeffects" src="/img/an_wallet_nft_details.gif" width="20%"/><br></br><br></br>